 Near Threatened – a species that is determined by the International Union for Conservation of Nature (I.U.C.N.) to be declining in population and may meet the criteria for a threatened status in the near future.

 About Striped Hyenas:

-Striped hyenas can be found in grasslands, open woodlands, and bushy regions with rugged terrain.
+Striped hyenas are one of the 3 types of hyena species in the world.
+They can be found stretching from Asian countries such as India and Pakistan all the way into north African countries and as far west as Senegal and Mauritania.
+They prefer grasslands, open woodlands, and bushy and rugged regions where they travel in small groups and feed on carrion that is left around their habitat.
+That being said, they can hunt when they need to, but not nearly as much as their cousins: the spotted hyenas.
 While the striped hyena has no natural predators, it does often come into conflict with humans.
 They have been known to kill humans, especially children, and they are often poisoned and trapped for preying on livestock or raiding farms.
 Some of their body parts are also believed to have medicinal value.
-Striped hyenas have recently become endangered through habitat loss.

 Did You Know?!